-The Port Huron Statement was the foundation on which to build a movement for participatory democracy in the 1960s.
-In June 1962, a SDS national convention was held in a UAW camp located in the backwoods of Port Huron, Michigan.
+The Port Huron Statement and Deep Problems with American Democracy backwoods of Port Huron, Michigan.
 Tom Hayden, who was then SDS Field Secretary, drafted The original text of The Port Huron Statement.
 The Statement sets out the theory of SDS's criticism of American society.
 The Port Huron convention was itself a concrete living example of the practice of participatory democracy.